AnnaSun919/ForumForum/README.md

 - Like , user can like the topics they like
 - Comment, user can comment on the topics they want to make comments.

+### Backlog

+Stalk:

+- User can follow the posts which they are interested in

+Chat:

+- User can communicate with other through chat function

 ## What I have learned

 1. To build the schemas and models with GraphQL, and understand the difference between GraphQL API and Restful API.